Jimbobwe96/CoOperate-Huzz/README.md

 Sean Fitzgerald, Jimmy Mayer, Andrew Lengyel, Max Grotstein

 ## Overview
 CoOperate is a comprehensive database system designed to manage cooperative education (co-op) programs for educational institutions.
 The system facilitates the connection between students, advisors, companies, and administrative staff while tracking co-op experiences, skills, and reviews.
+The primary focus of the app is to serve as a review board and general analytics resource for its users.

 ## Table of Contents
 - [Features](#features)